 Three assassins in a row, it's Ellen's celebration, so the twins surround her and snuggle in.
 She falls away with a happy idiot grin.

 They sleep in until nine.
 Coffee in the room, then dress and out to Ocean Front Walk.
-Venice Beach is its usual busy.
+Venice Beach is its usual bustle and hustle.

 Ellen, "This is such a cool spot.
 Everybody is so laid back, roller blades, bikes, skateboards.
 The vibe here is...easy."